Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Record Routing

 To configure the routing of Kafka event streams to Lightstreamer items, use the parameter `map.<topic>.to`.
-The general form is:
+The general format is:

 ```xml
 <param name="map.<topic-name>.to"><item1>,<item2>,<itemN>,...</param>